kukuu/JSON-Excel-Converter/README.md

 # J2E

-JSON Excel Converter.
+JSON-Excel Converter.
 Scalable and modular script that accepts input/output paths as terminal arguments. **Please use with acknowledgement.** Visit:

 - **AZZOTTO Movies**,